VenkatSBitra/SupermarketApp/README.md

 # Source Code
 Cloning and opening the folder in NetBeans will give the best display of code and forms.
 However you can find it in the src folder.
+# Info
+A good website for online market for retail shop keepers